BMC Helix Subscriber Information

 Are there any prerequisites that I must fulfil prior to the service update?

-There are no prerequisites; the system is upgraded as is.
+No. There are no prerequisites for a service update.
+The system is upgraded as is.

-However, if you have any specific requests, such as a database refresh, make sure they are completed before the service update.
+However, if you have any specific requests, such as a database refresh or changes related to customizations or configurations, you must complete them before the service update.
 Use the standard change request process or raise a support case (for customizations or configurations) to address any specific request.

 How many service updates are performed each year?

-BMC Helix performs service updates as often as required to ensure you are on the latest version.
+BMC Helix performs service updates as needed to ensure your environment remains on a supported, up-to-date version.

 Where can I find the latest release notes for a new version?